Updated on October 22, 2021

-Have you ever wondered how you can pay for large expenses like a home remodel or child’s college education?
-Many individuals use a home equity loan to cover these costs instead of depleting their savings.
+Have you ever wondered how you can pay for large expenses like a home remodel or a child’s college education?
+Many individuals use a home equity loan or line of credit to cover these costs instead of depleting their savings.

 What is Home Equity?